triopsi/th-steps/readme.txt

 == Description ==

 The "TH Steps" plugin is a very simple way of displaying steps, e.g. for a registration or shop on a website.
 It has an attractive design and is very easy to use.
-Copy the [thsteps] shortcode and paste it anywhere in your post or website to display a category's steps.
+Copy the [thsteps category=""] shortcode and paste it anywhere in your post or website to display a category's steps.

 = Create features =